Publishing to Google Play

 Note that one APK must have already been submitted to the Google Play store before the Publish to Google Play will work.
 If an APK is not already uploaded the Publishing Wizard will display the following error in the Errors pane:

-When this error occures, manually upload an APK (such as an Ad-Hoc build) via the Google Play Developer Console and use the Distribution Channel dialog for subsequent APK updates.
+When this error occurs, manually upload an APK (such as an Ad Hoc build) via the Google Play Developer Console and use the Distribution Channel dialog for subsequent APK updates.
 For more information, see Manually Uploading the APK.
 The version code of the APK must change with each upload, otherwise the following error will occur:

 To resolve this error, rebuild the app with a different version number and resubmit it to Google Play via the Distribution Channel dialog.